Choreography exchanges between Québec and Bassano del Grappa

 Two-month collaborative residency, from August to October, five weeks in Bassano (August - September) and three weeks in Montréal, at Circuit-Est (September - October).

-- September 4 to 24, 2023: collaborative work by Québec and Italian choreographers in Montréal; September 25 to October 8, 2023: end of the residency for the Italian choreographer in Montréal
+- September 23 to October 6, 2024: end of the residency for the Italian choreographer in Montréal

 Centro per la Scena Contemporanea di Bassano del Grappa